Child Marriage

 What the hadith says

 Muslim reaffirms the Bukhari chronology of Aisha.
-Classical fiqh rested on this precedent to permit fathers to marry off prepubescent daughters (nikah al-saghira).
+Classical fiqh rested on this precedent to permit fathers to marry off prepubescent daughters (nikah al-saghira) across all four Sunni schools.

 Why this is a problem